Getting the coal to the coast

 A small coal washing plant was also brought into use in 1950, another stage in the transformation of an experimental facility into a practical production plant.

-The surviving Sentinel lorry is shown below, as it is now at the Rio Turbio mining museum.
+The surviving Sentinel lorry is shown below, as it was at the Río Turbio mining museum.
 The other photos show the Sentinel name cast into the undertype engine housing and the wheel hubs respectively.

 The mine owners, at that stage Argentina's national petroleum company (Yacimientos Petroliferos Fiscales or YPF), cast around for an easy way to build the line.
 The solution was to use some of the 75cm. gauge equipment and stock that was still lying at Puerto Madryn, unused since the abandonment of the ambitious 1922 plans.
 300km of 17.36 kg/m rail were available there, with another 90 km of similar material at Rio Grande for the Ministry of Marine's abortive Tolhuin railway.